098devendrasharma/SQL-L-1/README.md

 ## Constraints

 **Definition:** Constraints enforce rules on data in a table to maintain accuracy and integrity.
-Common constraints include: \- PRIMARY KEY: A combination of NOT NULL and UNIQUE that uniquely identifies each row[\[10\]](https://www.w3schools.com/mysql/mysql_constraints.asp#:~:text=%2A%20%60PRIMARY%20KEY%20%60%20,would%20destroy%20links%20between%20tables).
+Common constraints include: \- PRIMARY KEY: A combination of NOT NULL and UNIQUE that uniquely identifies each row.
 \- FOREIGN KEY: Ensures that a column (or set of columns) matches a primary (or unique) key in another table.
-It “prevents actions that would destroy links between tables”[\[10\]](https://www.w3schools.com/mysql/mysql_constraints.asp#:~:text=%2A%20%60PRIMARY%20KEY%20%60%20,would%20destroy%20links%20between%20tables), maintaining referential integrity.
+It “prevents actions that would destroy links between tables”, maintaining referential integrity.
 \- UNIQUE: Ensures all values in a column are distinct.
 \- NOT NULL: Ensures a column cannot have NULL (empty) values.
 \- CHECK: Enforces that values in a column satisfy a specific condition (e.g. CHECK (age \>= 0\)).